bipin-tech/Hotel-Management/README.md

 # Hotel-Management
-simple hotel management program with python and mysql
+Simple hotel management program with python and mysql It can perform simple functions